Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 And directly west of the ruins in Condeixa-a-Velha is the Alojamento Local Casa da Fonte, an inexpensive apartment for up to four.

 My ankle had held up another day.
-While you can see in the photo, that it was swollen, it wasn't all that bad.
+While it was still swollen, it wasn't all that bad.
 Ibuprofen, prescription-strength, had been a lifesaver.
 I kept my legs/feet up in the air for as long as I could that evening, and continued to massage my ankle toward the knee/heart to reduce the swelling.

 Reflection from Day Eight, Camino Portugués